Chapter 1: The Vitals of Data#

 True zero

-A zero value representing complete absence of the measured quantity.
+A zero value representing the complete absence of the measured quantity.

 Review Questions#

-1. Explain the primary difference between observational epidemiology (like Framingham) and experimental epidemiology (like the Anorexia trial).
+1. Explain the primary difference between observational epidemiology (like the Framingham Study) and experimental epidemiology (like the Anorexia trial).

-2. Classify each Framingham variable at the correct level of measurement and justify your answer: HEARTRTE, GLUCOSE, BPMEDS, CIGPDAY, EDUC.
+2. Classify each of the following Framingham variables at the correct level of measurement and justify your answer: HEARTRTE, GLUCOSE, BPMEDS, CIGPDAY, EDUC.

 4. A hospital records each patient’s diastolic blood pressure in mmHg.
 Classify this variable at the correct level and justify every step.